julietappucini/radiant-medialyzer/README.md

 Radiant MediaLyzer is a JavaScript API to detect media features for web-based environnements.

+It includes feature detection for MPEG-DASH, Apple HLS, common video/audio codecs, HTML5 media elements, Web Audio API and more.

 It will come in handy for any media oriented front-end JavaScript development.

 Radiant MediaLyzer is an open source project released under